Claude on Amazon Bedrock: Everything You Need to Know

 Retrieval at inference time

-When a user query arrives, Bedrock embeds it, finds the most semantically similar chunks, and injects them into Claude’s context window as grounding material.
+When a query arrives, Bedrock embeds it, finds the most semantically similar chunks, and injects them into Claude’s context window as grounding material.

 Python · Knowledge Base retrieve-and-generatekb_client = boto3.client("bedrock-agent-runtime", region_name="us-east-1")